Isabel Saint Malo

 Isabel de Saint Malo García de Alvarado (born 27 June 1968) is a Panamanian politician and diplomat.
-She formerly was the vice president of Panama and Minister of Foreign Affairs from 1 July 2014, to 30 June 2019.
+She formerly was Vice President of Panama and Minister of Foreign Affairs from 1 July 2014, to 30 June 2019.
 De Saint Malo ran with elected President Juan Carlos Varela, on the ticket made up of an alliance of the Panameñista Party and the People's Party.
 She is the first woman in Panama's history elected for this post and the first woman to be appointed Minister of Foreign Affairs in Panama.

-Saint Malo has extensive experience on the global agenda and is a strong voice in improving human development, gender equality, eradicating poverty, and addressing social inequality.
-She has led teams, designed strategy and effectively managed major organizations and non-profits.
-She is an experienced negotiator and dialogue facilitator with capacities for reaching agreements and consensus.
-She has over 30 years of experience in consulting, development and implementation of public policies in Latin America.
-She has excelled at academic institutions globally, engaging with students and faculty.
+Saint Malo has experience on the global agenda and has encouraged improving human development, gender equality, eradicating poverty, and addressing social inequality.
+She has experience in consulting and development of public policies in Latin America.
+She has engaged with academic institutions globally, conversing with students and faculty.
 She has served on a number of private sector and non-profit boards.

-Personal life and education
+Early life and education

 Saint Malo was born in 1968 in Panama City, Panama.
 She is the eldest daughter of Raul de Saint Malo Arias and Florencia de Saint Malo and has two siblings.
 She spent the entirety of her elementary and middle school in El Colegio de Las Esclavas del Sagrado Corazon de Jesus before going to Philadelphia's Saint Joseph's Academy to finish high school.
 Saint Malo went on to graduate from Saint Joseph's University in 1989, with a Bachelor of Arts degree in International Relations.
 She also graduated with a Master in Business Administration from Nova Southeastern University, in 1995.